ropensci/roweb3/content/blog/2023-09-22-news-september-2023/index.md

 Thanks to some help from George Stagg, we added experimental support for building WebAssembly binary packages.
 This makes it possible to install packages in [webr](https://docs.r-wasm.org/webr/latest/), directly from r-universe.

+### 123 Applications to our Champions Program 2023-2024

+We are excited we received 123 applications from 41 countries on 5 continents!
+We are very grateful to everyone who submitted their proposals to our program.
+The review process is starting.
+Stay tuned for updates!

 ### Coworking